nagaspammer1200/AnimeBlog/README.md

-This project aims at creating a News Site catering to Anime.
+This project aims at creating a News Site catering to Video Games.

 The Technologies used in the Project are: